dosbox-staging/dosbox-staging/scripts/build.md

    dosbox-staging (core types, video cards, video modes, sound cards, and audio codecs).

-1. Convert your sample profiles into compiler-specific records using tools provided in the `autofdo` package:
+4. Convert your sample profiles into compiler-specific records using tools provided in the `autofdo` package:

    For GCC, run:
    - `create_gcov --binary=/path/to/fdo-trained/dosbox
      --profile=samples-1.prof -gcov=samples-1.afdo -gcov_version=1`

-     ... for each `.prof` file, creating a coresponding `.afdo` file.
+     ... for each `.prof` file, creating a corresponding `.afdo` file.

    - At this point, you now have an `.afdo` file for each `.prof` file.
 Merge the `.afdo`s into a single `curren.afdo` file with:

      `profile_merger -gcov_version=1 -output_file=current.afdo *.afdo`

    For Clang, run:

    - `create_llvm_prof --binary=/path/to/fdo-trained/dosbox
      --profile=samples-1.prof --out=samples-1.profraw`

-     ... for each `*.prof` file, creating a coresponding `.profraw` file.
+     ... for each `*.prof` file, creating a corresponding `.profraw` file.

    - At this point, you now have a `.profraw` file for each `.prof` file.
 Merge them into a single `current.profraw` file with:

      `llvm-profdata-<version> merge -sample -output=current.profraw *.profraw`

+### Build Using AutoFDO Data

 You can now use your merged `.afdo` or `.profraw` file to build with the `-m fdo` modifier by  placing your `current.afdo/.profraw` file in the repo's root